 Marvel also planned to film in Puerto Rico for their Disney+ show, The Falcon and The Winter Soldier, but those plans were scrapped due to issues with the earthquakes occurring on the island during production.
 However, I do not recall a time in which a production of such a large scale was required for Marvel Studios to shoot in Puerto Rico.

 We at The Cosmic Circus have obtained exclusive images and video from the base camp in Puerto Rico, where shooting is currently taking place.
-Check out the exclusive gallery of images and video below!
+Check out the exclusive gallery of images!

 For those unfamiliar with the area, Marvel Studios is filming inside or in the surrounding areas of the former Ritz Carlton Hotel and Casino in San Juan, Puerto Rico.
 In 2017, Puerto Rico was struck by two Hurricanes (Irma and Maria) back to back, and the damage was extensive across the entire island.
 As a result, this magnificent hotel was closed down as the interior structure had suffered considerable damage.